 Current information about events, open places, and other material is posted on the notice boards of the American Studies programme (next to room C302) and, for the rest of the world, on the board next to room C3A2.
 Various academic agencies offer information targeted at students who want to go abroad, for instance the DAAD with material aimed at students in our teaching degree programmes.

-At the beginning of each semester, the study abroad advisers run an info-night that introduces the main programmes.
-The next event will take place in April or May 2018.
+Each semester, the study abroad advisers run an info-night that introduces the main programmes.

 More general information is available from the university’s international office.